2020101/Mathieu/README.md

 # Profile Readme
 From my understanding the purpose of this exercise or section to share what makes me, me.
+As previous mentioned this github profile is directed and created for employment opportunities, an extension of linkedin profile.
+As such the structure and language used is design to be clear, straight-forward, and simple.

 ## 1. Interests
 - meditation